TheNewC0der-24/TheNewC0der-24/README.md

 I am an incessant learner and a keen observer.
 Always ready to learn something new and enjoy bringing new ideas to life.
 I believe everything is an Art when we put our consciousness.

+I am a creative and skilled Frontend Developer with a passion for building elegant and intuitive user interfaces.
+With over 1 year of experience, I have worked on various web projects for clients in industries.
+I have expertise in experience with responsive design, accessibility, and website optimization.
+I have completed several online certification courses.
+I am a problem-solver with excellent communication skills and the ability to work well under pressure.
+I am committed to delivering high-quality solutions that meet user needs and exceed client expectations.

 I'm on track to learning more about JavaScript, React.JS and Angular.

 > **_Open to Opportunities related to Web Development._**